JustRob12/AttendanceAppClassroomFinal/README.md

 ## 🚀 Getting Started

-1. Download the app from the Play Store
+1. Download the app
-2. Create an account with your institutional email
+2. Create an account
 3. Verify your account
 4. Set up your profile
 5. Start using the features based on your role (Teacher/Student/Admin)